jharwell/libra/docs/src/concepts/analysis.rst

 ..
 NOTE:: For best results, set the compiler to clang when using clang-based
           tools such as ``clang-tidy``.
 If the compiler is not clang, the compilation database may contain flags that clang does not understand, causing analysis to fail even if the project builds cleanly.
-Disable the compilation database with :cmake:variable:`LIBRA_USE_COMPDB`
+Using :cmake:variable:`LIBRA_USE_COMPDB` ``=YES`` is strongly recommended if
-          ``=NO`` if needed
+          GCC for builds and clang for analysis.

 .. _concepts/analysis/header-files: